midnqp/midnqp/blog/be-a-kernel-programmer/README.md

 Kernel hackers/developers implement applications and drivers for devices.
 This article will pave for you the way to getting started, and highlight the steps in the process.

-### Requirements:
+## Requirements
 - GNU C Compiler
 - Any virtual machine, preferably `qemu`
 - Strong curiosity to explore & learn

+## Let's take off
-**Let's take off**: As a material you need [this](https://lwn.net/Kernel/LDD3/), and as code sample you need [this](https://github.com/martinezjavier/ldd3).
+As a material you need [this](https://lwn.net/Kernel/LDD3/), and as code sample you need [this](https://github.com/martinezjavier/ldd3).
 Honestly, this is a bit of backward compatibility.
 But, updated examples can be found [here](https://resources.oreilly.com/examples/9780596005900/).

 **Linux Device Drivers, Third Edition**: Initially, not all the chapters are necessary to master.
 To kick off the curiosity, we'll read: